Vaernus12/EMBRS/README.md

 - Ensure that the config/settings.json file is completed filled out (this normally would attach to the main XRP address providing EMBRS rewards, but can work on any address holding EMBRS provided RewardsAddress and RewardsSecret are correct)
 - Run the project in Visual Studio 2019
 - Option 1 will simulate an incoming JSON message (received from a game) and validates against public/private key
-- Option 2 will simulate validating the TestPlayer using Steamworks Web API to ensure they own SteamID and recently played it
+- Option 2 will simulate validating the TestPlayer using Steamworks Web API to ensure they own SteamAppID and recently played it
 - Option 3 completes the same testing, but will send RewardTokenAmt to from RewardAddress to TestAddress
 - Option 4 will request an AppId (not currently validated) and add as a new developer
 - Option 5 will request a player's SteamId (not currently validated) and an XRP address (also not currently validated) and add as a new player